farhangamary/cpp-coding-challenges/README.md

     ```bash
     vcpkg install gtest
     ```
-4. Open the project in Visual Studio.
+4. Open the project in MS Visual Studio.
 5. Build the project and start tests.

 ### Linux Setup